jejacobs23/osteo/README.md

     --stats $STATS_FILE \
     -O $OUTPUT_DIR/filtered.vcf.gz
 ```
-**Step 26) Filter called variants to only include those that pass all Mutect2 filters:**
+**Step 26) Filter called variants to only include those that pass all Mutect2 filters:**  Here VCFTools is used in order remove all called variants that don't have the "PASS" filter.
 ```
 all_runs=('01101_M1' '01101_M2' '01101_M3' '01101_M4' '01101_M5' '01101_M6' \
           '01101_M7' '01101_M8' '01103_D1' '01104_M1' '01105_D1' '01106_D1' \